 Hey!
 I’m Michelle, and I am a huge fan of cream cheese frosting (okay, cream cheese in general).
 That said, I have had plenty of experience using cream cheese frosting and know when it’s time to stick it in the fridge.

-For those who want to start indulging in the succulent, perfectly sweet and tangy flavor of cream cheese frosting, you need to know how to store it properly.
-Below, you will find out everything you need to know about whether cream cheese frosting needs to be refrigerated.
+For those who want to start indulging in the succulent, perfectly sweet, and tangy flavor of cream cheese frosting, you need to know how to store it properly.
+Below, you will find out everything you need to know about whether cream cheese frosting needs to be refrigerated or can be left out overnight.

 Let’s get cheesy, friends.